awordforthat/cs133_elevator_turtlebot_project/README.md

 6. Set up your environment.
 You will have to do this every time you restart your computer/environment.
     - `source /opt/ros/humble/setup.bash`

+# Extra Dependencies
+1. The audio code relies on ffmpeg.
+Install it with: `sudo apt update; sudo apt install ffmpeg`

 # Installing the elevator project
 Now that you have ROS installed, you can download and run this project.